orcmid/nfoTools/docs/tools/T211002/T211002c/index.md

 Terms of use are covered on installation of the download.
 The installed build tools simply have to be used with a provided Command Prompt.
-If there is any concern about that, the free Visual Studio 2022 Community Edition is an alternative that has build tools used the same way for starters.
+If there is any concern about that, the free Visual Studio 2022 Community Edition is an alternative that has build tools used the same way.

 ## Running the Downloaded Installer